Ph. D. Physiology. 1976.

 A.B.
 Physics.
 1966.

-In the laboratory we employ state of the art vestibular stimulators (e.g., rotary chair), sensitive eye movement monitors (high speed video in humans, search coil studies in animals), and newly developed inertial motion sensors to measure head and body movement and orientation in 3-dimensional space.
-We have also developed miniature sensors for use in small animals such as mice.
-The animal lab is also equipped to perform single cell electrophysiological studies of central nervous neurons in behaving animals.
+In the animal laboratory we employ vestibular stimulators (e.g.,servo controlled rotators), sensitive eye movement monitors (ISCAN video or search coil in rodents) and inertial motion sensors to measure head and body movement and orientation in 3-dimensional space.
+The animal lab is also equipped to perform single cell and tetrode electrophysiological studies of central nervous neurons in behaving animals.

 Our current project is a study, in a rat animal model, of how noise exposure impacts the peripheral vestibular system and causes impaired performance in behavioral tasks requiring balance and postural control (e.g., balance beam crossing) or changes in head stability or the vestibuloocular reflex (VOR) in response to abrupt angular rotations.

 1. Takemuri, K and King W.M.
 Vestibulocollic reflex in mice.
 Experimental Brain Research 166: 1-5, 2005.